Rail service has been a part of it since the beginning,

-John B came up with some history of the Shay, and says it was scrapped after locomotive No. 2 came to the mill, which was 1912.
+John B came up with some history of that Shay, and says it was scrapped after locomotive No. 2 came to the mill, which was 1912.

 And the Shay is NOT the 'Lima Shay which today supposedly rests at the bottom of Blockhouse Lake'.

-I degress, now its time to get back to the topic.
+I digress, now its time to get back to the topic.

 There was a locomotive historian that helped save some history of locomotive No. 2, and that helped me a lot.

 I think he was James George from Cottage Grove, Minnesota,

 and he was a dedicated ferroequinologist who had the builders photo and then searched for the locomotive.